BMW i4 review

 M50 | 318 miles | 13hrs (0-100%, 7.4kW) | 31mins (10-80%, 205kW) |

 BMW is launching electric cars at an extraordinary rate, introducing both the i7 luxury limousine and iX1 compact SUV in the past few months alone.
-But the i4 is still BMW’s most important EV to date, as it's not only a zero-emissions alternative to the brand’s hugely popular 3 Series saloon, but also a direct rival to the Tesla Model 3, Polestar 2 and Hyundai's new Ioniq 6.
+But the i4 is still BMW’s most important EV to date, as it's not only a zero-emissions alternative to the brand’s hugely popular 3 Series saloon, but also serves as a direct rival to the Tesla Model 3, Polestar 2 and new Hyundai Ioniq 6.

-BMW based the i4 on the combustion-engined 4 Series Gran Coupe, so it has plenty of visual presence, but also blends in nicely with the rest of the line-up – unlike the iX, which sticks out no matter what you park it next to.
-The otherwise-understated design is somewhat disrupted by enormous 'kidney' grilles, however.
+BMW based the i4 on the combustion-engined 4 Series Gran Coupe, so it doesn’t use a bespoke electric-car platform like the flagship iX.
+But it has plenty of visual presence and blends in nicely with the rest of the line-up – unlike the iX or i7, which stand out no matter what you park them next to.
+Inside, the i4 gets BMW’s latest iDrive 8 operating system and a minimalist, high-tech feel – but not to the extreme level Tesla goes to.